Email Therapy Guide | How To Find An Email Therapy Provider

 Although BetterHelp also provides video counseling sessions, you don’t have to use them if you don’t want to.
 It’s entirely possible to just get email therapy, using BetterHelp messaging.

-Other platforms such as Faithful Counseling and Teen Counseling also provide similar email therapy services.
+Other platforms such as ReGain and Teen Counseling also provide similar email therapy services.
 When compared to BetterHelp, the unique thing about these two services is they focus on helping specific types of people.
-For example, all therapists on Faithful Counseling are practicing Christians.
-Similarly, Teen Counseling focuses on helping teens and parents who need psychological support.
+For example, ReGain offers relationship counseling, while Teen Counseling focuses on helping teens who need psychological support.

 As well as using online platforms, some regular therapists also provide email therapy, although there are very few who specialize in this type of support.

-To connect with a therapist directly who will help you over email, you will need to look for a local therapist, and reach out to them, asking if they offer email therapy.
+To connect with a therapist directly who will help you over email, you will need to look for a local therapist using online directories such as find-a-therapist.com where you can reach out to therapists, asking if they offer email therapy.
 If English is not your first language, you may like to seek out a therapist who can help you over email in Spanish, or another dialect.

 The issue is, even if a therapist agrees to help you over email, they may not have an efficient process to help you, unless they have experience providing support over email.
 This could result in ineffective responses, or delays in between responses to your messages.